jergra/names-game-react-native/readme.txt

     https://github.com/jergra/names-game-react-native-web
     C:\dev\names-game-react-native-web

-    Some animation effects, using react-native-renanimated,
+    Animation effects, using react-native-renanimated,
-    were added to the mobile-app version but not to the web version.
+    were added to the mobile-app version, but not here.
+    React-native-renanimated seems not to be compatible with react-native-web.

     If the aim is to use react-native-web to have a website, it would be simpler and better to build it from scratch,